vpon-sdk/vpon-sdk.github.io/en/ios/ios-interstitial.en.md

 @end
 ```

-## Set Up VpadnInterstitial Object And Indicate A License ID
+## Set Up VpadnInterstitial Object And Indicate A License Key
 ---
 Please refer to the code snippet below to initialize Interstitial Ad in viewDidLoad of ViewController.